Studies show that marketers who set goals with a marketing plan are more likely to report success over those who don’t by a whopping 429%.

 - Details about activities: List the marketing channels you plan to use, tactics and activities that support your marketing goals, and the measures of success you will use to track the effectiveness of your plan

 Once you have built your marketing plan and you and your team have begun to tackle it, start tracking your results so that you can measure the success of your plan.

-All of the work you put into your marketing plan will be for nothing if you don’t keep track of your results.
+Your marketing plan will not bear fruit if you don’t keep track of your results.

 By doing so, you’ll be able to take your marketing plan from a formal document to a living, breathing piece of measurable data that can change as your business changes.

 The way you go about tracking each component of your plan will depend on the specific marketing tactics that you chose to use.

 For example, you can easily track online marketing efforts by using analytics software like Google Analytics/Google Data Studio to monitor paid online channels.

 You can track other online efforts, like social media, by recording metrics like engagement or your follower count with a tool like Klipfolio:

 Any offline methods that you chose to use will need to be tracked manually.

 The more accurate you can track your results, the better you will be able to adjust your marketing plan in the future.